cncf/kubernetes-community-days/content/organizing-budget-finances.md

 Option 1: One of the organizer's companies serve as the financial sponsor.
 They will need to be able to do the following:

-* Have a way to collect all the money from sponsors and registration (PayPal, Eventbrite, etc.)
+* Have a way to collect all the money from sponsors and registration
 * Invoice sponsors
 * Pay suppliers like the venue, catering, T-shirts, etc.